confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 is for ease of read.

 !!! note
-In previous `AVRO` schema, `title` is an extra field, since physical schema will be used for data serialization, `title` field with default value will appear in serialized data even though inserted value can never have `title` field because it's not in logical schema.
+In the above `AVRO` schema, `title` is an extra field.
+Since the physical schema will be used for data serialization, the `title` field with default value will appear in serialized data even though inserted value can never set the `title` field because it's not in logical schema (i.e., `SELECT` clause of the query).

-Incompatible example of physical schema because of mismatched type for `pageId`:
+An incompatible physical schema is show below.
+It's incompatible because of the type mismatch for `pageId`:
 ```sql
 {
 "schema":"{